jouinisayf/open-data-portals-irve/README.md

 - Identifiers
 - Geographic representations

-It aims to harmonize datasets from different producers.

 ### Enforced schemas

 For datasets that must be integrated into the national consolidated IRVE database, the schema is strictly enforced.